chumothyLee/UnderwaterAcousticsSite/pages/background/new-goals/index.md

 - Integrate GUI with newly developed classification interface (non-training data).
 Completed at end of quarter.

 ### Milestones for continued development
 After having discussed with Dr. Sirovic and the rest of the team, we believe it is a real possibility that we will continue contributing to the development of the Convolutional Neural Network following the end of the quarter.
-In this case, some milestones we have discussed include: Open sourcing and generalization of the classifier so that it can be used as a tool in a wide range of fields; Determining metrics for classifier performance and subsequently attempting to improve performance based on the determined metrics; Looking into other projects at Scripps.
+In this case, some milestones we have discussed include:
+- Open sourcing and generalization of the classifier so that it can be used as a tool in a wide range of fields
+- Determining metrics for classifier performance and subsequently attempting to improve performance based on the determined metrics
+- Looking into other projects at Scripps.